2025–26 Sheffield Wednesday F.C. season: Coaching staff

 In July, manager Danny Röhl left the club by mutual consent alongside Chris Powell, Sascha Lense and Neil Thompson, whilst goalkeeping coach Sal Bibbo left to join Rangers in the same role.
 Assistant manager Henrik Pedersen signed a new contract as assistant manager just before Danny Röhl left, and was later promoted to replace him as manager.

-In the academy, Jordan Broadbent, formerly the club’s Youth Development Phase Manager, was promoted to Under-18s manager.

 In September, Craig Mudd joined the first teams coaching setup from Manchester City, linking up with Andy Holdsworth and Giles Coke in the first team dugout.
 Pete Shuttleworth joined the technical staff later in the month, having left Wycombe Wanderers a week prior.
 In early October, Darryl Flahavan returned to Wednesday for a second time as goalkeeper coach from Plymouth Argyle, completing Pedersen's first team staff.
 However the following week, Andy Parslow resigned as set-piece coach, following uncertainty of wages being paid.

-Long term physio Antonio Quintela, also left the club in October to join Premier League side Nottingham Forest.
+In the academy, Jordan Broadbent, formerly the club’s Youth Development Phase Manager, was promoted to Under-18s manager.